leolanese/leolanese/README.md

 ### What I'm doing as Software Enginner Developer / FE ? 🚀

-I'm responsable for a range of very important tasks as part of a Team.
-Here is what I do:

 ✅ 🌟**Be performante**: Write code with performance in mind.
 Write Good Simple Code.

 ✅ 🌟**Be simple and testable**: `Hard to test.
 Not a great code`.